KriperPlay/nGIF/README.md

 7. Create GIF:

-   • Specify a duration(in milliseconds) for each frame using the spin box.
+   • Specify a duration(in milliseconds) for all frames using the spin box.

    • Click on "Save" to open a file dialog and choose where to save the generated GIF.